-- The active employees contribute 9% of covered payroll to the Pension Trust as required by the CSA; - The City contributes the minimum rate per the CSA of 16.25% of full-time covered payroll to the Pension Trust.
-(The General Fund represents 35% of covered payroll and other non-general funds represent 65% of covered payroll.); - In CY2021, the City began contributing a payment to amortize the cost of the 2020 Early Retirement Incentive Plan (ERIP) over 15 years.
-Cheiron estimates that payment at 1.34% of payroll for this additional benefit, bringing the City's contribution rate for the year to 17.59%; - The Actuarially Determined Contribution (ADC) for the Pension Trust, as calculated by the actuary, is the annual employer contribution amount required to bring the Pension to a fully funded status in 30 years.
-The ADC for FY2021 was 30.67% of covered payroll (as set by the CY2019 actuarial valuation).
-The actual contribution of 17.59% means the City contributed 57.4% of the actuarial recommendation;

-Benefit payments and expenses have significantly exceeded employer and employee contributions for over a decade placing CRS in the bottom quartile among other public pension funds with negative cashflows.
+- The active employees contribute 9% of covered payroll to the Pension Trust as required by the CSA. - The City contributes the minimum rate per the CSA of 16.25% of full-time covered payroll to the Pension Trust.
+(The General Fund represents 35% of covered payroll and other non-general funds represent 65% of covered payroll.). - In CY2022, the City contributed a payment of \$2.76 million as result of the continued payments toward the cost of the 2020 Early Retirement Incentive Plan (ERIP).
+There are now 13 annual payments remaining.
+Cheiron estimates that payment at 1.33% of payroll for this additional benefit, bringing the City's contribution rate for CY2022 to 17.58%. - In CY2022, the City also contributed a lump sum payment of \$2.0 million dollars from the General Fund fiscal year-end surplus.
+Cheiron estimates that payment at 0.96% of payroll for this additional benefit, bringing the City's contribution rate for CY2022 to 18.54%. - The Actuarially Determined Contribution (ADC) for the Pension Trust, as calculated by the actuary, is the annual employer contribution amount required to bring the Pension to a fully funded status in 30 years.
+The ADC for FY2022 was 33.46% of covered payroll (as set by the CY2021 actuarial valuation).
+The actual contribution of 18.54% means the City contributed 55.4% of the actuarial recommendation. - Benefit payments and expenses have significantly exceeded employer and employee contributions for over a decade placing CRS in the bottom quartile among other public pension funds with negative cashflows.
 This means that CRS continues to liquidate a relatively large amount of assets to pay for benefits and expenses.
 This also means that CRS is much more dependent on investment returns than most public pension plans.